This article is about the various ways in which you can ruin your international reputation.

 Often, your website is the first thing that a new visitor will see and this first impression is vitally important.

 If they get a good impression, namely that you’re a serious company, who values quality and pays attention to detail, you can build upon that initial good impression.
-However, if they get the impression that you’re a shoddy bunch, you may never even know about it, as they’ve clicked to another site and dismissed you as an unsuitable partner.
+However, if they get the impression that you’re a shoddy bunch, you may never even know about it, as they’ve clicked away to another site.
+You have been silently dismissed as an unsuitable partner.
 If they still contact you, you have an uphill struggle to convince them that you’re better than they think.

 Similarly, if you send them a poorly translated bid, with typos, spelling mistakes and inferior language, they are unlikely to take you up on your offer.
 A polished, professional bid is much more likely to be ordered.